oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 authorized by the respective security policy.
 Privilege restrictions also help to reduce the impact of access token leakage.

-In particular, access tokens SHOULD be restricted to certain resource servers (audience restriction), preferably to a single resource server.
+In particular, access tokens SHOULD be audience-restricted to a specific resource server, or, if that is not feasible, to a small set of resource servers.
 To put this into effect, the authorization server associates the access token with certain resource servers and every resource server is obliged to verify, for every request, whether the access token sent with that request was meant to be used for that particular